tickBit/C64-6510-code/README.md

     8 color version of the 8 x 8 characters Mandelbrot set..

 - Snowqueen.asm.
-    Just a little test to show Koala picture while SID music is playing in the background.
+    Just a little test to display Koala picture while SID music is playing in the background.

 All the programs can be started by typing "sys 49152" in basic..